Last Updated on April 19, 2026

 Acne has the clearest practical signal

-If a reader wants the most defensible skin-focused use case, mild inflammatory acne currently has the clearest practical signal among the sources reviewed here.
-A 2025 randomized, controlled, double-blind pilot study enrolled 40 participants, gave both groups daily adapalene and weekly physician skin cleansing, and added either active CAP or placebo-device treatment.
-The CAP group showed stronger improvement in acne-specific investigator scores and other measured outcomes, while adverse events were less frequent and no serious adverse events were reported overall.
+If the question is where CAP looks most defensible for real patients right now, mild inflammatory acne is the cleanest answer in this source set.
+A 2025 randomized, controlled, double-blind pilot study enrolled 40 participants, gave both groups daily adapalene plus weekly physician skin cleansing, and added either active CAP or placebo-device treatment.
+The CAP group showed stronger improvement in acne-specific investigator scores and other measured outcomes.
+Adverse events were less frequent, and no serious adverse events were reported overall.

 Facial rejuvenation data are encouraging but still limited